peterdsharpe/AeroSandbox/README.md

 AeroSandbox has powerful aerodynamics solvers written from the ground up, and AeroSandbox can also be used as a standalone aerodynamics solver if desired.
 Like other modules, these solvers are differentiable.
 Therefore, **in half a second, you can calculate not only the aerodynamic performance of an airplane, but also the sensitivity of aerodynamic performance with respect to an arbitary number of design variables.**

-AeroSandbox is a work in progress - expect bugs for the time being!

 ![VLM3 Image](media/images/vlm3_with_control_surfaces.png)
 *VLM3 simulation of a glider, aileron deflections of +-30°.
 Runtime of 0.35 sec on a typical laptop (i7-8750H).*